ronyhe/pyjvm/readme.md

 Be sure to add a standard library to your classpath.
 This can usually found at *your/java/installation*/lib/rt.jar

 For more commands that are relevant to development and debugging refer to the documentation of pyjvm/main.py

+### High Level Architecture
+The Machine in machine.py creates Frame objects that represent methods.
+It loops through the frame's instructions and sends them to instructions/instructions.py, which dispatches it to Instructor instances.
+The Instructors produce instances of Action that the machine executes.

+For example, let's assume that the current instruction is 'iload_0'.
+This instruction should take a value, the one that resides in index 0 of the current frame's locals array.
+It should push that value onto the the current frame's operand stack.

+Thus, it will produce the following actions:
+- Push(\<the value>)
+- IncrementProgramCounter()

+Which the machine will then execute.

 ### Acknowledgements
 There are dozens of people I learned from and dozens of tools I use every day.